-This section provides notification of all changes to the National Clinical Coding Standards OPCS-4 reference book, for use from 1 April 2023 [v10.1].
+This section provides notification of all changes to the National Clinical Coding Standards OPCS-4, for use from 1 April 2024.

 Each entry is shown with track changes to indicate what has changed.
 Deletions appear as strikethrough in red font while additions appear underlined in blue font.
 Where part of a standard or guidance has been updated, the whole standard or guidance will be displayed.
 Where examples are updated, only the example that has been updated will be displayed.